phetsims/gas-properties/doc/model.md

 TODO

+Collision detection occurs only within the container.
+There is no collision detection performed for particles that have escaped the container through the open lid.

 ## Pressure

 When particles are added to an empty container, pressure remains zero until 1 particle has collided with